Bat-and-ball games: Roles

 In modern baseball, the fielders put three players out.
 In cricket, they "dismiss" all players but one, though in some forms of cricket, there is a limit on the number of deliveries (scoring opportunities) that each team can have, such that the fielding team can become the batting team without getting anyone out.
-In many forms of early American baseball (townball, roundball), a single out ended the inning.
 Some games permit multiple runners and some have multiple bases to run in sequence.
 Batting may occur, and running begin (and potentially end), at one of the bases.
 The movement between those "safe havens" is governed by the rules of the particular sport.
 The game ends when the losing team has completed the maximum number of innings (batting/scoring turns), which may range from 1 (as in limited-overs cricket) to 9 (as in baseball) or more.
 Ties are generally broken (if at all) by allowing each team to have an additional turn to score.

 Some variations of bat-and-ball games do not feature bats, with batters instead using parts of their bodies to hit the ball; these variations may also give the batter possession of the ball at the start of each play, eliminating the defensive team's role in starting the action.
 A prominent example of this is Baseball5, one of the main sporting disciplines governed by the World Baseball Softball Confederation along with baseball and softball.